eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/04-running-a-react-app-in-the-browser-with-nx.md

 }
 ```

-- The `builder` entry is responsible for running the application
+- The `builder` entry is responsible for running the application.
-- The `options` allow you to pass options to the command, for example, to change a port
+- The `options` allow you to pass options to the command, for example, to change a port.
--

 Let's go into our command line and use the command to run the React Application.